 By the way, the Elegoo Mars does not come with any resin hydraulic fluid.
 You should order resin together with the printer.
 Incidentally, that would be the first “disadvantage” of SLA printing: The liquid resin is not really cheap.

 The Elegoo Mars SLA 3D printer comes already assembled.
 Therefore, you will save time on setup.
-However, the printer more difficult to repair or upgrade.
+However, the printer is more difficult to repair or upgrade.

 Quality of the Parts